peter302/GitSearch/README.md

 https://peter302.github.io/GitSearch/

-Technologies used
+Technologies used:

 Angular, HTML, CSS, Bootstrap.

-License and terms of use
+License and terms of use:

 MIT License this application's source code is free for any open source projects